-An REA organised event, students from all over Australia gather to compete for the opportunity to represent Australia at an F1 in Schools World Final.
+An REA organised event, students from all over Australia gather to compete for the opportunity to represent Australian at an F1 in Schools World Final.
 The level of the competition at an Australian National Final is close to the level of a World Final.

-World Final:
+4. World Final

-Hosted by F1 in Schools International, this is the pinnacle competition where the best teams from 17,000 schools in 55 countries converge for a gala event.
-The winners are eligible for university scholarships, and top students have the opportunity to gain internships with F1 organisations.
+Hosted by F1 in Schools International, this is the pinnacle competition where the best teams from 17,000 schools from 55 countries compete.
+The winners are eligible for university scholarships and top students have the opportunity to gain internships with F1 organisations.